UK Council for Psychotherapy

 Counselling in London, Counselling in Camden, near Kings Cross, Psychotherapy in London - emotional growth

-Good Feelings, Elevated Moods, Elevated Emotions We may have learnt to repress, suppress our elevated moods, elevated emotions.
+Good Feelings, Elevated Moods, Elevated Emotions, Elevated States We may have learnt to repress, suppress our elevated moods, elevated emotions.
 (Some experience elevated moods through exercise, happiness, sexual union, spiritual union.)
-Oxytocin produces elevated moods and as we spread our elevated emotions to others it has a ripple effect, supports our intentions, as also our intentions determine our feelings, so we may want to see our feelings and redirect our focus to how we really want to feel, be intentional (for where our thoughts go, our moods follow).
+Oxytocin produces elevated moods and as we spread our elevated emotions to others, it has a ripple effect, supports our intentions, as also our intentions determine our feelings, so we may want to see our feelings and redirect our focus to how we really want to feel, be intentional (for where our thoughts go, our moods follow).
 Our elevated moods are often a result of our thoughts and can be influenced by whether we choose a pessimistic or optimistic outlook and can be experienced as momentary positive "feel good" or euphoric feelings as if coming from nowhere when envisioned (see also The way we feel points towards what we attract).
-Being in an elevated mood affects our thoughts, intense feelings, body, vitality.
+Being in an elevated state impacts our thoughts, intense feelings, body, vitality.
+(Both low moods, dark moods, alongside good moods, elevated moods, are contagious, creating the vibes around us.)
 And choosing elevated thoughts, exercise, influences our elevated moods.
 In elevated moods we may experience goodwill, gratitude, appreciation, forgiveness, compassion, empathy, kindness, love, joy, passion (including sexual passion), inspiration, creativity, purpose, belonging, personal freedom is something we may want to decide, practice and live from, alongside being light-hearted, playful, carefree, have fun, pleasure with our sense of humour.
 We may be self-confident, happy, outgoing, spontaneous, think quickly, be active (and act very quickly), need little sleep, run on high energy.
-And some of these elevated moods can be associated with qualities of the soul, peak experiences.
+And some of these elevated state can be associated with qualities of the soul, peak experiences.

 Intrinsic Feelings Although many feelings are self-induced, other deep feelings may also be more of a universal nature, existential concerns, like meaninglessness, lostness, loneliness, grief, heartache, heartbreak, as part of our essence of being human - our core, existential life feelings.
 How we respond to these feelings with harshness, non-acceptance (projecting our unwanted feelings onto others) or kindness and the depths of suffering & love, vulnerability, tenderness & understanding, is up to us.
 These feelings too can be explored in the counselling & psychotherapy.